harrissusanto91/python4conditional/README.md

-The assignment link is bit.ly/python#task, where # represents the number corresponding to the class activity.
+The assignment link is https://bit.ly/python4task

 Steps to Submit:
 To submit your work, use the following commands in order: